one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn CLI.md

 ## Make yourself at home
 - Use [iTerm2](https://iterm2.com/), the terminal for MacOS
 - Use [`tmux`](https://github.com/tmux/tmux), terminal multiplexer with [simple setup](https://www.ocf.berkeley.edu/~ckuehl/tmux/) that can be also used for pair-programming
+- Use [`zsh-autosuggestions`](https://github.com/zsh-users/zsh-autosuggestions) for autosuggestion in zsh shell
 - Later, use aliases or functions and define them in `.bashrc` or `.bash_profile`, e.g. `alias cx='chmod +x'` or `mcd() { mkdir -p $1; cd $1 }`
 - Customise prompt through [`starship`](https://starship.rs/) or like [here](https://dev.to/cassidoo/customizing-my-zsh-prompt-3417):